 Vegan Skillet Lasagna with Homemade Almond Ricotta

 Leave it to me to take a sped up version of a dish and slow it right down with home-fermented vegan ricotta, 2 sauces, and a bunch of extra small dice vegetables.
 Needlessly complicating all aspects of my life at every opportunity, why not!
 I do outline ways to bring the recipe back to its streamlined nature in the recipe headnotes.

 This recipe is a blank canvas of undeniable goodness that makes you feel good too.
 Hope you get a chance to try it soon!
-If you love these classic flavours, I’d recommend checking out my vegan mushroom meatballs, my eggplant meatballs with pesto, or this creamy cauliflower pasta.
+I like to top mine with vegan parmesan to take it over the top.
+If you love these classic flavours, I’d recommend checking out my vegan mushroom meatballs or this creamy cauliflower pasta.

+Vegan Skillet Lasagna with Homemade Almond Ricotta